buildbot/buildbot/master/docs/manual/configuration/properties.rst

 +++++++++++++++++++++

 Its common to need to make basic comparison or calculation with properties.
-The :class:`Property` and :class:`Interpolate` objects contain necessary operator overload to make this possible
+The :class:`Property` and :class:`Interpolate` objects contain necessary operator overloads to make this possible.

 .. code-block:: python